Blood-Dawn/Jumpchain-Nexus/apps/desktop/README.md

 ## Contributing tips

 - The repository enforces strict TypeScript settings and uses project references; rely on `npm run build` to surface compiler errors.
-- Keep documentation and MIT license headers in new files.
+- Keep documentation and Bloodawn headers in new files.
 - If you upgrade Node, update the wrapper scripts and refresh this README so contributors know which version ships with the repo.